isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 | Project Admins   |              |                      |                         |                 |                      | Yes     |
 | Guests           | Yes          |                      |                         |                 |                      |         |

 The "Owner" permission lets gives you the ability to change permissions on an object.
-There must be at least one group that has "owner" permissions (even if no one is in that group),
+There must be at least one group that has "owner" permissions (even if no one is in that group), and by default it will be the Octopus Administrators groups.

+# Implementation thoughts

+I think it might be possible to use this approach as the way we model permisisons (teams, etc.) but keep the existing code for how we assert permissions.
+When you authenticate with Octopus we build a PermissionSet with all the things you can do - I believe that same structure might still apply.